 We love SCUBA diving!
-So when we plan our vacations, more often than not they include diving.
+So when we plan our vacations, more often than not, they include diving.

-The Dive Bus is the brainchild of the founder, Mark Pinnell and his wife Suzy, both divers with thousands of dives under their belts.
+The Dive Bus is the brainchild of the founder, Mark Pinnell, and his wife Suzy, both divers with thousands of dives under their belts.
 Having completed some boat dives on the island, they realized while sitting on the shore one day after a dive that the drop off from the reefs were pretty close to shore.
-That realization led to them doing a lot more shore diving and discovering that there were really good shore diving adventures on the island with easy access and reefs teaming with marine life.
+That realization led to them doing a lot more shore diving and discovering that there were excellent shore diving adventures on the island with easy access and reefs teaming with marine life.

-With several comfortable, air-conditioned “buses”, they transport divers to all the best shore diving locations on the island with all the gear needed, including a picnic lunch.
+With several comfortable, air-conditioned “buses,” they transport divers to all the best shore diving locations on the island with all the gear needed, including a picnic lunch.
 Keeping each dive group small and personal, the team at The Dive Bus strives to make each dive fun.
 No cattle car diving with them!

-Along with the amazing diving, they are also a 5 Star PADI training facility and teach all levels of SCUBA from the very beginning to the most experienced or Master Diver.
+Along with the fantastic diving, they are also a 5 Star PADI training facility and teach all levels of SCUBA from the very beginning to the most experienced or Master Diver.
 They also offer snorkeling excursions for those who may not be ready for diving but don’t want to miss out on the beautiful sea life around the island.

 There are also comfy hammock chairs to hang out in, have a cold drink and share dive experiences with our newfound friends.
 Along with the chairs, there are also several photo op locations such as the bus cutout, fun signs, and more.
-Of course, I had to make sure I got a picture of Charlie in “the bus”, it was a must.
-He didn’t think so but of course, I won!
+Of course, I had to make sure I got a picture of Charlie in “the bus”; it was a must.
+He didn’t think so, but of course, I won!

 Photo courtesy of The Dive Bus